OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:44

-“See that you don’t tell this to anyone.
+“Ensure that you tell no one about this.
 But go, show yourself to the priest and offer the sacrifices that Moses commanded for your cleansing, as a testimony to them.”

 ## Mark 1:45